panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 ## 3. Record and index signature

-I prefer a record type instead of an index signature most of the times.
+I prefer a record type instead of an index signature most of the time.
 The former is shorter and more readable than the latter.

-For example, I like more the parameter annotated with a record:
+For example, I like the parameter annotated with a record:

 ```ts
 function logSalary1(salary: Record<string, number>) {